mkshea1965/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+The scope of this project includes a robust analysis of the variables “launch date” and “goals” that may affect whether or not crowdfunding campaigns succeed, fail, or are canceled.
+The analysis consists of organizing and sorting the campaign data using filters in Excel to assist in creating data visualization models via pivot tables and charts.
+Doing this facilitates digesting tabular data and can help Louise mirror successful crowdfunding campaigns to improve her campaign’s chance of success.
+Additionally, we are looking to provide Louise with insight into the musicals market in Great Britain to prepare her for her future endeavors.
 ### Purpose
+The purpose of this project is to help budding playwright, Louise, begin a crowdfunding campaign to help fund her play, Fever.
+Through an analysis of a crowdfunding campaign dataset using Excel, our goal is to find various trends throughout the campaign lifecycles in the provided dataset to help Louise optimize her campaign’s chance of success.
 ## Analysis and Challenges
+Louise estimates that the budget of her play to be greater than $10,000 and is aiming to launch her campaign in the United States using Kickstarter.
+Initially, the Kickstarter data for all parent categories in the United States were analyzed to gauge if her Kickstarter campaign has a relatively good chance of success: ![Theater_Outcomes_vs_Launch.png]
 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals